 NOTE 0: The MME is considered as a target SGSN in case of Gn/Gp interface.

-ii) Activation of AS security (for details cf. TS 36.331 [21]):
+ii) Activation of AS security (for details cf. MFA TS 36.331 [21]):

 The E-UTRAN HO command received at the UE shall activate AS security.